Essen Mosquitoes

-The Essen Mosquitoes are a professional ice hockey team from Essen, Germany that competed in the Deutsche Eishockey Liga (DEL) from 1999–2000 until the 2001–02 when they lost their license due to insolvency.
-After this the team played in the 2.Bundesliga, and now play in the Oberliga Nord.
+The Essen Mosquitoes were a professional ice hockey team from Essen, Germany that competed in the Deutsche Eishockey Liga (DEL) from 1999–2000 until the 2001–02 when they lost their license due to insolvency.
+After this the team played in the 2.Bundesliga, and the Oberliga Nord.
+After the 24/25 Season the Team lost its license and got disbanded.
+As a successor team the EHC Eagles Essen-West took over the starting place, some of its players and youth teams as well as its location in the Eishalle West.